 Back pain keeping you from activities you enjoy?
 Whether you suddenly hurt your back, or it has been painful for awhile, the Gundersen Comprehensive Spine Center can help.
 Don’t wait any longer.
-Our team of experts can get you in for an appointment and start to help you find relief.
+Our team of Physical Medicine & Rehabilitation and Pain Management experts can get you in for an appointment and start to help you find relief.

 It can be difficult to diagnose the cause of back and neck pain.
 The spine is a complex group of muscles, nerves, joints, ligaments and tendons that can all cause pain.
 Some causes of back or neck pain may include: